smcconaha/my-pseudocode/pseudocode.md

 1. aeropress(brew chamber) = ##aeroPress##
     - #Array# initially containing brew chamber
     - Hollow gray cylinder
+    - Has gold numbers from 1 (octagonal base) to 4 (top) used for coffee and water dosing
     - Filter cap with filter attach to this component
     - Contains the coffee and water during brewing process
     - Plunger is inserted when brewing is completed, this action forces coffee out